openstack/openstack-ansible/doc/source/admin/upgrades/major-upgrades.rst

 .. note::

-    With upgrade to 2024.2 (Dalmation) release and beyond, usage of RabbitMQ Quorum Queues is mandatory to ensure high availability of queues.
+    With upgrade to 2024.2 (Dalmatian) release and beyond, usage of RabbitMQ Quorum Queues is mandatory to ensure high availability of queues.
 If you had previously set ``oslomsg_rabbit_quorum_queues: false``, please
     consider migrating before continuing with this upgrade which uses RabbitMQ